0cjs/sedoc/8bit/msx/emulation.md

 valid arguments to these options are.
 (Only a few console commands are available as command-line options, however.)

+Command line options are processed from left to right with later options overriding earlier ones if they are not compatible (e.g., two `-diska` options).
+After that files specified with `-script` are executed in order.

 Selected options:
 - `-h`, `--help`
 - `-v`, `--version`: (Not available in console.)
-- `-script FILE`: Extra startup script containing console commands.
-  (Warnings will be printed for bad commands; execution will continue.)
+- `-script FILE`: After all command-line arguments have been executed, execute console commands from _FILE._ May be specified multiple times;
+  each file will be executed in order.
+Startup will abort with an error if a file is missing, but bad commands in files will generate a warning and execution will continue.
-- `-machine M`: e.g. `-machine Sony_HB-F1XD`
+- `-machine M`: e.g. `-machine Sony_HB-F1XD`.
 - [`-ext E`][ext]: e.g., `-ext fmpac`.
 - `-diska FD`: _FD_ is a file or directory.
 Directories with more than 720 KB of files (360 KB for single-sided drives) will print a warning for each file dropped due to hitting the size limit.